leportella/v4/content/en/posts/2020-09-16-introduction-latex.md

 This is, by far, my favorite tool in LaTeX.
 Because bibliography can be super annoying (especially in academia).

-To add bilbiography to a LaTeX document we will create a file called `mydoc.bib`.
+To add bibliography to a LaTeX document we will create a file called `mydoc.bib`.
 We can add a book reference to it:

 ```latex
 % mydoc.bib